On this page

 Min Read

 Given these numbers, it would be easy to assume these tools are making the lives of faculty, staff, and students easier.
-Unfortunately, the opposite often appears to be true.
+Unfortunately, the opposite is often true.

-In many instances, the very technology that was supposed to streamline and simplify day-to-day data-based tasks is making workflows more complex.
+In many instances, the very technology that was meant to streamline and simplify day-to-day, data-based tasks is making workflows more complex.

-In the midst of this complexity, there is a way to make all of those apps work for you—and the answer lies in streamlining them into a much simpler, university-wide platform.
+Yet, there is a way to make all these apps work for you—and the answer lies in streamlining them into a much simpler, university-wide platform.

 Many higher education institutions are increasing their use of cloud-based applications, but some speculate that the benefits don’t yet outweigh the costs.
 The reason?
 Investing in multiple services and vendors can add up to significant expenses in the form of onboarding, staff training, and manpower.

 Without university-wide policies and programs, it’s possible for one department to sign up and pay for a tool that another department has already onboarded, leading to duplicate subscriptions and extra fees.
-In some instances, staff members might sign up for new apps but then forget to reassign ownership when they leave—resulting in "orphaned" subscriptions that no one is accountable for.
+In some instances, staff members might sign up for new apps but then forget to reassign ownership when they leave, resulting in "orphaned" subscriptions.

 And then there’s the biggest roadblock of all.

 When data is fragmented across schools, departments, and campuses, it can become incredibly difficult to make informed decisions around resource allocation and programs.
-While individual tactics and department-specific goals may be valuable, the lack of collaboration can lead to loss of revenue and fractured student relationships.
+Although individual tactics and department-specific goals may be valuable, the lack of collaboration can lead to loss of revenue and fractured student and faculty relationships.

-So, how can you ensure your institution is making the most of resources?
+So, how can you ensure your institution is making the most of its resources?
 It all comes down to your technology choices.
-With the right platform in place, higher education institutions can:

 One of the easiest ways to prevent higher education data silos is to invest in a university-wide platform.
-This type of software brings together multiple tools into one central system, allowing multiple departments to use the same tool and gain access to the same centralized data.
+This type of software brings multiple workflows together into one central system, allowing departments to use the same tool and gain access to the same centralized data.

 Put simply, you can combine resources, eliminate duplication, and ultimately remain poised for innovation.